 The NYISO, Con Edison, Niagara Mohawk Power Corporation and Rochester Gas and Electric (joint petitioners) each individually appealed FERC's order to Federal court.
 The appeals were consolidated into one case by the court.
 On November 7, 2003 the United States Court of Appeals for the District of Columbia (the "Court") issued its decision in the case of Consolidated Edison Company of New York, Inc., v.
 Federal Energy Regulatory Commission ("Decision").
-Essentially, the Court found errors in the Commission's decision and remanded some issues in the case back to the Commission for further explanation and action.
+Essentially, the Court found errors in the Commission for further explanation and action.
 The Commission has not acted on the remand.
-At this time we can not predict the outcome of the remand proceeding.
+At this time we cannot predict the outcome of the remand proceeding.